 Once all three global parameters are filled, players complete that final round.
 VP are awarded based on TR rating, awards and milestones, VP on any cards that have been played, and tiles placed on the board.
 Greenery tiles are worth 1 VP for each of their owners, and city tiles are worth 1 VP for each adjacent greenery tile (regardless of owner) that they have.
 The player with the most VPs wins.

-I've played Terraforming Mars five times now with 3 - 5 players.
+I've played Terraforming Mars the board game five times now with 3 - 5 players.
 It's fantastic.
-The game scales extremely well and because it ends not after a set number of rounds but when the global parameters are all reached, seems to roughly take the same amount of time (two to two and a half hours).
+The game scales extremely well and because it ends not after a set number of rounds but when the global parameters are all reached, it seems to roughly take the same amount of time (two to two and a half hours).
 Each game has been very different: in some, the planet tiles have filled up quickly, in others very little development until the end.
 I've had all three of the different global parameters max out early depending on the play, so in one game oxygen maxed very early, in another, it might be oceans, and another heat.
 Conversely, the final parameter to get maxed can vary just as easily.

 I love the theme of this game.
 Clearly the designers "know their Mars", and it's almost quasi-educational learning even from the rulebook on why the global parameter targets are set to what they are set.
 Short version: these really are the minimum targets humanity would need to make Mars livable.
 Everything ties together nicely, and the hundreds of unique cards also seem grounded in reality for things that would occur over the hundreds of years needed to terraform the planet.